-estimators [list of MLForge] The estimators in the form of MLForge instances.
+estimators [list of Estimator] The estimators in the form of MLForge instances.

-add_estimator(estimator) Adds an estimator to the ensemble. calculate_expectation(x_filename[,]) Calculates the expectation of the estimation likeli- hood ratio or the expected estimated score over a val- idation sample. $calculate_fisher_information(x[,])$ Calculates expected Fisher information matrices for an ensemble of SALLY estimators. evaluate(x[, theta0_filename,]) Evaluates the estimators of the likelihood ratio (or, if method is 'sally' or 'sallino', the score), and calcu- lates the ensemble mean or variance. load(folder) Loads the estimator ensemble from a folder. save(folder[, save_model]) Saves the estimator ensemble to a folder. train_all(kwargs) Trains all estimators. train_one(i, kwargs) Trains an individual estimator.
+add_estimator(estimator) Adds an estimator to the ensemble. calculate_fisher_information($x[,]$) Calculates expected Fisher information matrices for an ensemble of ScoreEstimator instances. evaluate_log_likelihood([estimator_weight s, Estimates the log likelihood from each estima- ]) tor and returns the ensemble mean (and, if cal- culate_covariance is True, the covariance between them). evaluate_log_likelihood_ratio([]) Estimates the log likelihood ratio from each esti- mator and returns the ensemble mean (and, if cal- culate_covariance is True, the covariance between them). evaluate_score([estimator_weights,]) Estimates the score from each estimator and returns the ensemble mean (and, if calculate_covariance is True, the covariance between them). load(folder) Loads the estimator ensemble from a folder. save(folder[, save_model]) Saves the estimator ensemble to a folder.
+Continued on next page train_all(kwargs) Trains all estimators. train_one(i, kwargs) Trains an individual estimator.